Sina-Mohammadi/DFNet/README.md

 Our Sharpening Loss guides the network to output saliency maps with higher certainty and less blurry salient objects which are much close to the ground truth compared to the Cross-entropy Loss.

 <p align="center"><img src="https://github.com/Sina-Mohammadi/DFNet/blob/master/figures/Sharpenning%20Loss%20vs.%20Cross-entropy%20Loss.png" width="420" height="500"></p>

+## Usage
+If you want to train the model, you can run
+'''python main.py --batch_size=2 --Backbone_model "VGG16"'''